hungryram/pricilladettmer/content/blog/how-kabrita-helped-heal-my-baby-ecezma.md

 We love Kabrita Goat Milk Formula so much in our family, we love to share a [link ](https://shareasale.com/r.cfm?b=1194442&u=2595655&m=73892&urllink=&afftrack=)to a free trial.
 So you can try it out for yourself!
 Your baby might love it as much as mine. :) Kabrita's Gentle Goat Milk Foods  + Bonus Value Coupons!

 \*By clicking these link I do earn small commission.
-But, all my opinion are solely my own and would not share with you if this did not help me.
+But, all my opinion are solely my own and i paid for my formula out of my pocket when I was testing it out, and would not share with you if this did not help me.